RalucaNicola/JSAPI_demos/cities-globe/README.md

 You can also view it live [here](https://ralucanicola.github.io/JSAPI_demos/cities-globe/).

-This is a step by step tutorial on how to build this app using [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/):
+This is a step by step tutorial on how to build this app using [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/):

 - [Step 1: the one with the initial setup](#step-1)
 - [Step 2: the one where we create the globe 🌐 (as a JS module 😎)](#step-2)